 Why Do Pear Tree Leaves Curl?

 Below are some of the most common reasons behind the curling of pear tree leaves and what can be done to alleviate the problem:

 Pear Curling Leaf Midge

-A native of Europe, the pear curling leaf midge has found its way across most of the United States since it first arrived on the East Coast in the 1930s.
+A native of Europe, the pear curling leaf midge has found its way across most of the United States since it first arrived on the east coast in the 1930’s.
 It is often responsible for curling pear tree leaves in young trees.

-This small pests pupate in the soil, and then emerges to lay eggs on new, unfurled leaves.
+These small pests pupate in the soil, and then emerges to lay eggs on new, unfurled leaves.
 When the eggs hatch, the larvae feed on the leaves for a couple of weeks before dropping onto the soil where they wait to start a new generation.
 Although the pests are small, they can cause serious damage to young trees, evidenced by tightly rolled leaves and red swellings (galls).
 Eventually, leaves turn black and drop from the tree.

 To control the pests, remove rolled leaves and dispose of them properly.
 Severe infestations can be treated by application of organophosphate insecticides.
 Damage is generally not significant on mature trees.

 Often known as fire blight, pear tree leaf blight is a highly destructive bacterial disease.
 Curling pear tree leaves is only one sign.
 If your tree has fire blight, it may also display brown or black leaves, blooms with a water-soaked appearance, discolored bark, and dead branches.

 There is no cure for pear tree leaf blight but pruning of infected branches may staunch progress of the disease.
 Certain chemical antibiotic sprays may be effective when applied before development of symptoms.

 Aphids are tiny, sap-sucking pests that attack primarily young, tender growth.
 They are often controlled by aiming a strong stream of water directly at the leaves.
 Otherwise, insecticidal soap spray is a safe, effective solution that can be repeated as needed.